 Typically, a change manager will be responsible for the following:

 Popular Career Pathways for Change Managers

-Someone who specialises in being a change manager can work in a multitude of industries and across multiple disciplines (such as information technology or banking).
+Someone who specialises in being a change manager can work in a multitude of industries and across multiple disciplines (such as information technology or banking), or progress into becoming a change management consultant.
 Some of the most popular career paths are: